codingphun/amazon-lex-customerservice-workshop/02_LexBotSubscribeService/README.md

 In the last module, we used AWS Lambda to fulfill the user's intent.
 Another powerful integration is using Lambda functions to **validate user inputs**.
 When you enable this feature, Lex invokes the specified Lambda function on each user input (utterance) after Amazon Lex recognizes the intent.

-Here's how we can use this for our `ApplyTravelPlan` intent:
+Here's how we can use this for our `YourIntials_ApplyTravelPlan` intent:

 * Once Lex recognizes the intent to subscribe to a plan, the Lambda function can check if the user has been authenticated (through [session attributes](#session-context)).
 If not, **force the user to verify their identity before proceeding**.